praveenck23009864/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: M GANESAN
+Developed by: praveen ck
-RegisterNumber:  212223080013
+RegisterNumber:  212222243003
 */
 import pandas as pd
 import matplotlib.pyplot as plt